bobjsco/bob.js/README.md

 ( this is a fun script that you can paste into your chromebooks new tab that teaches cannot see ) there is a menu with 100+ fun options. this is all based around fun drag and falling physics with different shapes.
+NOW WITH A NEW CLEAN MENU LOOK, WITH SMOOTH ANIMATIONS! get it for free now!